tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays CPU utilization across all CPUs.

+By default, opens `gnome-system-monitor` on left mouse click.

 Requirements:
     * the psutil Python module for the first three items from the list above
+    * gnome-system-monitor for default mouse click action

 Parameters:
     * cpu.warning : Warning threshold in % of CPU usage (defaults to 70%)